Applying for Disability Benefits With Mental Illness

 • Depression related to a medical illness

-There are many types of anxiety disorders or trauma-related disorders, including:
+There are many types of anxiety disorders or trauma-related disorders:

 • Generalized anxiety disorder